kDVt/nouveau/projects.md

 List of projects to help accomplish the goal of adoption.

-All names of 'original projects' are 'working names' and subject to change.
+All names of original projects are 'working names' and subject to change.

 ## ipkg